Rayven’s Workflow Builder is the engine behind your real-time logic, data transformations, and automations.

 -

-Connect data from devices, APIs, and other systems
+Ingest data from devices, APIs, and systems

 -

-Apply real-time business logic and AI models
+Apply business rules and AI/ML models in real time

 -